15 seasons at Notre Dame (1999-2013): 292-58-17 (.819)

 The 2003 squad (20-3-1) returned atop the national scene, owning the No. 2 national ranking for most of the season while emerging as one of the nation's most balanced teams on both sides of the ball - led by a pair of All-Americans in forward Amy Warner and defender Melissa Tancredi.

-Waldrum - who served as an assistant coach with the U.S. Women's U-18 and U-20 national teams in the late 1990s, setting the stage for his current role at the helm of the U-23 squad - came to Notre Dame after beginning the Baylor women's soccer program from scratch in 1995, ultimately leading the Bears to a 9-0-1 Big 12 Conference record and their first Big 12 championship in any sport in 1998.
+Waldrum - who served as an assistant coach with the U.S. Women's U-18 and U-20 national teams in the late 1990s, setting the stage for his later role at the helm of the U-23 squad - came to Notre Dame after beginning the Baylor women's soccer program from scratch in 1995, ultimately leading the Bears to a 9-0-1 Big 12 Conference record and their first Big 12 championship in any sport in 1998.

 In three seasons at Baylor, Waldrum guided the Bears to a 46-14-3 record after he spent 1995-96 starting up the program.
 He earned Big 12 Conference and NSCAA Central Region coach-of-the-year honors after finishing with a 15-5-1 record in `98.
 The Bears posted wins over three ranked teams to earn their first NCAA bid and were ranked as high as 12th during the season.
 He was named the 1996 national coach of the year for a first-year program and likewise, Baylor was chosen by Soccer Buzz as the nation's best first-year program in 1996 after posting a 17-3-1 season.